arvinsingh/ELISA/DOC/DPF.md

 # Draft Proposal Form:

-# ELISA(Exploratory Language Interlaced Scanning of Articles) - The AI for Fake News Detection
+# ELISA(Exploratory Liable Information Scanning of Articles) - The AI for Fake News Detection

-## Why Fake News Detection
+## Team
+  1) Arvinder Singh Pal Bali (8615130)
+  2) Mexson Fernandes (8615208)
+  3) Sourabh Choubey (8615125)

+## Motivation
 Fake news on internet have been spreading since the conception of internet itself.
 They are more of a threat than nuisance, more than ever.
 Mainly because of shear number of people using internet in 21st century.
 Any chance to curb or even eliminate them is too little of a chance.
 And since fake news are generated every second, it is impossible to check them at the source.
-But using Artifical Intelligence techniques and the world of Blockchain, it is now possible to integrate these technologies where news reporters from around the world can join together spread
+But using Artifical Intelligence techniques, it is now possible to prevent their spread.

 ## Major Challenges
 - Hardware Requirements (GPUs)